navatharaagi/AWS-SysOps-Docs/README.md

 #### Analysis:
 #### Optimize the Environment to Ensure Maximum Performance
 1. Offloading Database Workload
--Read replicas used for offload work from main DB.
-Writes goes to “Source Instance” ,Reads goes to “Read Replicas" -Read Replicas uses Asynchronous replication & we can have Lag increases.we can check it through cloud watch metrics.
+- Read replicas used for offload work from main DB.
+Writes goes to `Source Instance` ,Reads goes to `Read Replicas` -Read Replicas uses Asynchronous replication & we can have Lag increases.we can check it through cloud watch metrics.
 -Read replicas are different from Multi-AZ failover AWS Console—> RDS—>Launch MySQL Instance(Free Tier)—>Select launched Instance —>Instance Actions—> Modify—> Backup Retention—>Select days, Time —> Save.